maple-research-lab/SIM/README.md

 ## Collaboration

-For collaboration inquiries, please contact Guo-jun Qi: guojunq at gmail dot com
+For inquiries regarding accessing our latest models or collaboration, please contact Guo-jun Qi: guojunq at gmail dot com

 ## 📄 Citation